python/cpython/Doc/faq/extending.rst

 --------------------------------------------------------------------

-To dynamically load g++ extension modules, you must recompile Python, relink it using g++ (change LINKCC in the python Modules Makefile), and link your extension module using g++ (e.g., ``g++ -shared -o mymodule.so mymodule.o``).
+To dynamically load g++ extension modules, you must recompile Python, relink it using g++ (change LINKCC in the Python Modules Makefile), and link your extension module using g++ (e.g., ``g++ -shared -o mymodule.so mymodule.o``).